inthecompanyofus/dispatches/_posts/2016-06-01-Thoughts-On-Leaving-London.md

 ---
-layout: post
+layout: article
-title: Blogging Like a Hacker
+title: On Relocating to Amsterdam
 ---

 #Thoughts on relocating to Amsterdam#